h2oai/h2o-3/h2o-docs/src/product/flow.rst

 **Expert Options**

--  **keep_cross_validation_models**: (GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost, AutoML) To keep the cross-validation models, check this checkbox.
+-  **keep_cross_validation_models**: (GLM, GBM, DL, DRF, K-Means, XGBoost, AutoML) Specify whether to keep the cross-validated models.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to FALSE.

--  **keep_cross_validation_predictions**: (GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost, AutoML) To keep the cross-validation predictions, check this checkbox.
+-  **keep_cross_validation_predictions**: (GLM, GBM, DL, DRF, K-Means, XGBoost, AutoML) To keep the cross-validation predictions, check this checkbox.
+In AutoML, this needs to be set to TRUE if running the same AutoML object for repeated runs because CV predictions are required to build additional Stacked Ensemble models in AutoML.
+This option defaults to FALSE.

--  **keep_cross_validation_fold_assignment**: (GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost, AutoML) Enable this option to preserve the cross-validation fold assignment.
+-  **keep_cross_validation_fold_assignment**: (GBM, DRF, DL, GLM, Naïve-Bayes, K-Means, XGBoost, AutoML) Enable this option to preserve the cross-validation fold assignment.

 -  **class_sampling_factors**: (DRF, GBM, DL, Naive-Bayes, AutoML) Specify the per-class (in lexicographical order) over/under-sampling ratios.
 By default, these ratios are automatically computed during training to obtain the class balance.
 This option is only applicable for classification problems and when **balance_classes** is enabled.